Dialogic public relations theory: Principles

 Websites should contain only essential links with clearly marked paths for visitors to return to the sites.

 Extension

-The dialogic theory has been extended to explain how various organizations build dialogic relationships with publics through websites. blogs and social media such as Facebook and Twitter.
-For instance, Esrock and Leichty studied the dialogic capacity of organizational Web sites and found that only a minority of Fortune 500 organizations employed Kent and Taylor's principles of dialogic communication.
-Another study examined how environmental advocacy organizations employed dialogic strategies on their Facebook profiles and found that using dialogic strategies led to greater dialogic engagement between organizations and visitors.
+The dialogic theory has been extended to explain how various organizations build dialogic relationships with publics through websites, blogs, and social media, such as Facebook and Twitter.
+For instance, Esrock and Leichty studied the dialogic capacity of organizational Web sites and found that the minority of Fortune 500 organizations employed Kent and Taylor's principles of dialogic communication.
+Using dialogic principles can positively impact relationships with publics, as seen in a study on environmental advocacy organizations.
+The organizations that employed dialogic strategies on their Facebook profiles led to greater dialogic engagement between organizations and visitors.